judsonlmoore/judsonlmoore.com/_posts/travel/destinations/denmark/2017-10-19-bike-tour-copenhagen.markdown

 Though we just rode our bikes along the exterior wall and past the main entrance, pictured below, I easily got the impression that this is an impressive place.
 One other thing I learned is that millions of Danes have an annual membership to Tivoli Gardens and visit there with friends and family the same way New Yorkers might take a stole through Central Park.
 So the experience is presumably a bit more casual than Disneyland or King's Island.

-{% cloudinary /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-tivoli-min.jpg alt="Biking in front of Tivoli, the world's 2nd oldest amusement park" %}
+{% cloudinary post-image /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-tivoli-min.jpg alt="Biking in front of Tivoli, the world's 2nd oldest amusement park" %}

 ## The small homes of Nyboder (old barracks)